Archive for June 2013

 Springhill Avenue Temple’s Weekly Bulletin

-- The Temple Book Club will meet again in the Temple Library on Sunday, August 27th at 1:00 p.m.
-The book being discussed will be Herzog by Saul Bellow.
+- The Temple Book Club will meet again on Sunday, October 29th at 1:00 p.m.
+The book to be discuss is Great House by Nicole Krauss.

-- Don’t forget to check out Rabbi’s Weekly Blog.
-Rabbi’s blog this week is entitled, “Neil Sass, President of the Mobile Area Jewish Federation”.
+- Don’t forget to check out Rabbi’s Blog – “The URJ Recommends 11 New Jewish Books to Add to Your Bookshelf by Rabbi Hara Person – See the last one of the list!”
 This link will also be published on Rabbi’s FaceBook page (Dana Kaplan), so be sure to send him a friend request!
 Rabbi’s webpage is www.danakaplan.com.

 Dana Evan Kaplan is the Rabbi of the Springhill Avenue Temple.
 He has had an adventurous career in the United States, as well as abroad, including extensive experience in the South.
 From 2011 to 2015, he was the Rabbi of the United Congregation of Israelites in Kingston, Jamaica and, from 2001-2011, he led Temple B’nai Israel in Albany, Georgia.